 As we have been doing throughout the duration of the pandemic, entry to the Erie Humane Society remains strictly by appointment only.
-This allows us to ensure that proper social distancing can be managed, by monitoring the number of people in the shelter at any given time.
+This allows us to ensure that proper social distancing can be managed, and reducing contact with high-touch points throughout the shelter.
 Appointments may be scheduled for pet adoption, fosters, stray animals, reclaims, and surrenders.
-Call the Shelter at 814-835-8331.
+Call the Shelter at 814-835-8331 to schedule.

-The Erie Humane Society takes CDC Guidelines seriously and recommends all visitors wear a mask while visiting.
+The Erie Humane Society takes CDC Guidelines seriously and requires all visitors to wear a mask while visiting.
 We have been carefully observing the reactions of our shelter pets to masks and have noticed an increase in their fear and reactivity levels.
 We have even noticed some animals regress in their social temperament.
-The Erie Humane Society is working hard to become a certified Fear-Free Shelter, and while we believe public health and safety are of the utmost importance, our top priority is to ensure that the animals residing in our shelter are happy in their environment, and feel comfortable, safe, and happy in their environment.
+The Erie Humane Society is working hard to become a certified Fear-Free Shelter, and while we believe public health and safety are of the utmost importance, we also need to ensure that the animals residing in our shelter are happy in their environment, and feel comfortable, safe while interacting with staff, volunteers, and visitors.